Mille Lacs Lake Winter Fishing Regulations Released

-In regard to Ice Fishing Shelters, Mille Lacs Lake falls in Minnesota’s Southern Inland Waters, which means that dark houses, fish houses and portables must be off the ice no later than midnight on Tuesday, March 2, 2021.
+Ice Fishing Shelters on Mille Lacs Lake must be off the ice no later than midnight on Monday, March 6, 2023.

 Current Mille Lacs Lake fishing regulations can be found here.